 Overall rotation thoughts:

-If you’d like to automate these stats and easily choose winner and loser ads; take a look at Adalysis.com.
+If you’d like to automate this part of Google AdWords campaign management and easily choose winner and loser ads; take a look at Adalysis.com.